javier901/arrow-function/README.md

 but learning to recognize the correct situation in which to use each is a useful skill for a programmer.

-## Learning Goals

-- Declare a function using a function expression
-- Declare a function using an arrow function
-- Describe situations where arrow functions are used

 ## Declare a Function Using a Function Expression